 Many water companies have prepared information and advice on the dangers of reservoir and lake swimming the main ones include:

-Swimming in reservoirs is dangerous.
-These are operational sites and even the strongest swimmers can get into serious difficulties.
+- swimming in reservoirs is dangerous, these are operational sites and even the strongest swimmers can get into serious difficulties

-Reservoirs are incredibly deep in places but very shallow in others - particularly as water levels drop over the summer, making swimming or jump extremely dangerous
+- reservoirs are incredibly deep in places but very shallow in others - particularly as water levels drop over the summer, making swimming or jump extremely dangerous

-The water hides other dangers such as machinery, sudden dips and drops, weeds, mud and very strong currents
+- the water hides other dangers such as machinery, sudden dips and drops, weeds, mud and very strong currents